mrob95/slide-html/README.md

-*Slide generation which doesn't suck!!
-Modified colour scheme to black background/white text and added support for right clicking to go back.*
+*Slide generation which doesn't suck!!*
+* *Modified colour scheme to black background/white text* * *Added support for right clicking to go to the previous slide.*
+* *Added ugly python build script which automatically replaces images of the form `@path.jpg` or `@http...image.png` with base 64 encodings.*

 # Slide